nao1215/sqly/website/content/reference.md

 | `--encoding` | csv, tsv, ltsv, json, jsonl | Excel and Parquet (they carry their own encoding), ACH and Fedwire (defined as ASCII), and the `--sql-file` script, which is always read as UTF-8 |
 | `--row-mismatch` | csv, tsv | every other format: none of them has a header row a later row can disagree with |

+"Does not apply to" means the option has no effect on that input, not that typing it is tolerated.
+A run whose inputs are *all* of the formats an option cannot affect is rejected — `--row-mismatch skip data.json` fails rather than exiting 0 having done nothing.
+A run with a CSV and a JSON accepts it and applies it to the CSV.

 A Unicode BOM wins over `--encoding`: a file that declares its own encoding is read the way it declares itself.